ugotapi/soundboardpi/README.md

 # SoundBoardPi

-Creates a soundboard where you click a link in a table cell.
-It plays a sound on the local speaker setup.
+Creates a soundboard where you click a link in a table cell and it plays a sound on the local speaker setup.

 Paste the 0-runme.sh file in a terminal on a Pi5 with Raspberry Pi OS installed.
 Need a keyboard, mouse, usb soundcard attached to a speaker and a monitor.
 After you run the script it reboots and should show the page below.